If you’ve been thinking of getting a Pug as your next dog, then you’ve probably asked yourself the all-important question:

 More explanations about this “double coat” in a bit…

-Although Pugs do shed plenty, this isn’t too different from plenty of other breeds.
+Although Pugs shed plenty, this isn’t too different from other breeds.

-There are plenty of things you can do to manage this shedding problem.
+There are plenty of things you can do to manage a pug’s shedding problem.

 I’ll discuss these, along with the reasons why Pugs shed so much, in the rest of this article.

 Regarding Pug shedding level, you’re looking at one of the worst offenders in the dog world.

 However, this shouldn’t put you off choosing the breed as your next pet because there are plenty more reasons why you should adopt a Pug than you shouldn’t.

 That said, one of the biggest things I wish I’d been aware of before adopting my Pug was how much they shed.

 If you haven’t owned a heavy-shedding breed before, it might be not easy to understand how heavy we’re talking.

 Just picture stroking your dog and coming away with near handfuls of their fur.
 While it might not be this bad all year round, it certainly gets that way during some seasons.